cossacklabs/product-docs/content/themis/installation/installation-from-sources.md

 {{< hint warning >}}
 **Note:**
-At the moment Themis is not fully compatible with OpenSSL 3.0.
-Please use the latest OpenSSL 1.1.1 unless you know what you are doing.
-Rest assured, OpenSSL 1.1.1 is getting security updates at least until September 2023.

-Status of Themis migration to OpenSSL 3.0 can be tracked [on GitHub](https://github.com/cossacklabs/themis/issues/873).
-{{< /hint >}}

-{{< hint warning >}}
-**Note:**
 At the moment, Themis doesn't support building from source on Apple M1 processors.
 Please see [Homebrew installation instead](/themis/installation/installation-from-packages/#macos).
 {{< /hint >}}